Misc

 George Wyth Lake

 Anglers are catching crappie and bluegill.
-Black Crappie - Fair: Use electronics to find and drift a live minnow under a bobber or artificial jigs over structure in 6 to 8 feet of water.
+Black Crappie - Slow: Use electronics to find and drift a live minnow under a bobber or artificial jigs over structure in 6 to 8 feet of water.
 Bluegill - Fair: Use a piece of worm under a bobber in areas with structure or off the jetties.

 Lake Delhi